MahamudM90/Invoice-Generator/README.md

 # Invoice Of Generator🧾

 An Invoice Creator Project That Is Built With React.
-Add Itemized Items, Configure Quantity, Prices, Tax Rates and Discounts & Download Invoice As PDFs to your Device.
+Add Itemized Items, Configure Quantity, Prices, Tax Rates And Discounts & Download Invoice As PDFs to your Device.
 Uses [jspdf-react](https://www.npmjs.com/package/jspdf-react) to Capture The Data From the Modal & Convert It From Canvas -> PDF.